flukejones/room/code-review/movement_and_collisions.md

 - if the linedef blocks all, or only monsters
 - front and back sector heights to see if a step is allowed
 - special lines (such as triggers)

+If a line or tall step are encountered where the player is blocked, then the function `P_SlideMove` is called to check if the player can *slide* along the wall.

 ## Movement